John A. Hall (American football)

 John Arthur Hall (September 16, 1877 – October 1, 1919) was an American football player and coach.
 He played college football for the Yale Bulldogs football team and was selected as a consensus honoree on the 1897 College Football All-America Team.
 He also served as the head coach of the Carlisle Indians football team in 1898.
 Hall also played ice hockey on intercollegiate and amateur levels for Yale University and teams in New York City and Pittsburgh.

 Early years

-Hall was born in Pittsburgh, Pennsylvania in 1877.
+Hall was born in Pittsburgh, in 1877.
 His parents were Elisha Hall and Mary (Hayden) Hall.
-Hall attended preparatory school at Hillhouse High School in New Haven, Connecticut.
+He attended preparatory school at Hillhouse High School in New Haven, Connecticut.

 Football career

 Hall attended the Sheffield Scientific School at Yale University and studied chemistry.
 He received his bachelor's degree in 1897, but remained at Yale for another year engaged in graduate studies.
 While attending Yale, he played two years on the university hockey team and also played at the right end position on the 1897 Yale Bulldogs football team.
 He was a consensus first-team selection for the 1897 College Football All-America Team.

 During the fall of 1898, he served as the head football coach at the Carlisle Indian School.
 During his one season as head coach, the Carlisle Indians football team compiled a 6–4 record and outscored its opponents by a combined total of 205 to 99.
 Hall was an assistant football coach at the United States Naval Academy in 1899 and 1900.

 Hall played professional football for the Duquesne Country & Athletic Club in 1899 and the Homestead Library & Athletic Club in 1900.